Probing supermassive black hole scalarization with Pulsar Timing Arrays: Results

 Therefore, after computing the characteristic strain, we construct mock timing residuals as in Eq.~\eqref{eq:dti}.
 Then, we use Bayesian inference to look for the presence of a signal in the generated mock data.
 In particular, we leave $\log_{10}(A/\text{Mpc}^{-3})$ and $\log_{10}\lambda_9$ as free parameters and we write the likelihood as

 where $\theta \equiv (\log_{10} (A/\text{Mpc}^{-3}), \log_{10}\lambda_9)^T$ and we assumed gaussian measurements, namely

 In the last line, we denoted the uncertainty on the measured value of $\mu_i$ by $\sigma_i = \epsilon \mu_i$.
-The case $\epsilon = 1/20$ may realistically be achieved in the future for some frequency bins; the other two scenarios are highly idealized (see e.g. Ref.~\cite{EPTA_IV, Agazie_2023_SGWB}).
+The case $\epsilon = 1/20$ may realistically be achieved in the future for some frequency bins; the other two scenarios are highly idealized (see e.g. Refs.~\cite{EPTA_IV, Agazie_2023_SGWB}).
 Nonetheless, as mentioned above, they serve to illustrate our analysis in a simplified setting.
-As priors, we use uninformative ranges, namely $\log_{10}(A/\text{Mpc}^{-3}) \in [-7,0]$ and $\log_{10} \lambda_9 = [-5, 4]$, so as not to bias the recovery.\\ In Fig.~\ref{fig:chains_100}, we plot the result of the Bayesian inference for $\epsilon = 1/100$, while we display the results for $\epsilon = 1/50, 1/20$ in App.~\ref{app:other_plots}.
+As priors, we use uninformative ranges, namely $\log_{10}(A/\text{Mpc}^{-3}) \in [-7,0]$ and $\log_{10} \lambda_9 = [-5, 4]$, so as not to bias the recovery.

+In Fig.~\ref{fig:chains_100}, we plot the result of the Bayesian inference for $\epsilon = 1/100$, while we display the results for $\epsilon = 1/50, 1/20$ in Appendix~\ref{app:other_plots}.
 We find that the amplitude of the injected merger density is quite well constrained.
 In contrast, while the parameter $\log_{10}\lambda_9$ is clearly detected in the data, its posterior distribution is bimodal and spans several orders of magnitude—even within this idealized scenario.

 However, the shape of the 2D corner plot elucidates the nature of the degeneracy and, to some extent, clarifies why we are fundamentally limited in precisely extracting the true value of $\lambda_9$.

 Indeed, let us remark that, in the theory we are considering, a given value of $\lambda_9$ predicts a window of scalarized masses, as shown in Fig.~\ref{fig:b5}.
 As $\lambda_9$ increases (decreases), the window shifts to higher (lower) BH masses, maintaining its amplitude and width (in log space) constant.
 Therefore, considering a system of two SMBHBs with different masses, there is a degeneracy: in other words, as the frequency evolution in the dipolar-dominated regime is only concerned with the absolute difference of scalar charges (at least at lowest PN order, see Eq.~\eqref{eq:gbf}), we cannot distinguish the situation in which the window is centered on one of the two masses from the opposite one.
-As a consequence, the constraints on $\log_{10} \lambda_9$ will manifest this degeneracy, as clearly shown in Fig.~\ref{fig:chains_100}.
+As a consequence, the constraints on $\log_{10} \lambda_9$ will manifest this degeneracy, as clearly shown in Fig.~\ref{fig:chains_100}.\\

 As a matter of fact, such a degeneracy can be partially broken by the astrophysical population.
 To gain more insight, let us start by rewriting Eq.~\eqref{eq:hc} as